CodePathProject-MoMa/ElYunque/README.md

 ## Overview
 ### Description
 Inspired by a jungle trek in Peru, El Yunque is named after the only rainforest in the United States!
 This app will let you take a picture of flora and fauna in an area and classify it for you using machine learning!
 You can drop a pin so that others can go and check out the flora as well!
-You can share your picture with freinds afterwards.
+You can share your picture with friends afterwards.

 ### App Evaluation